Feat-FeAR/logSpace/content/docs/coding/git_survival.md

     and select `Authentication Key` as key type > paste your key into the _Key_ field (including the "-C" comment) > `Add SSH key`;

-1. test your SSH connection.
+1. test your authentication via SSH connection to GitHub.
     ```bash
     ssh -T git@github.com
     ```